Dovyski/besearcher/README.md

 ## Features

 Besearcher was created out of a need from a scientific project, so its design values reproducibility and trackability of results.
-It is easy to use, has minimal dependencies (PHP and Git) and focus on preventing repetitive and boring tasks.
+It is easy to use, has minimal dependencies (PHP and Git) and focus on automating repetitive and boring tasks.
 It also has an (optional) web dashboard that allows users to easily and quickly monitor tasks:

 [![Besearcher web dashboard - home](www/img/screenshots/besearcher-home.png)](./www/img/screenshots/besearcher-home.png)